mvpoirier/mvpoirier.github.io/README.md

 # Why am I using it?
 - Communicate with students and colleagues on what I'm doing relating to education, physics, and computer science
-- Allow a convenient place to link my programming on GitHub to an audience
+- Allow a convenient place to link my programming on GitHub
-- Take advantage of the syntax-highlighting capabilities of Jekyll and rogue when teaching comptuer science
+- Take advantage of the syntax-highlighting capabilities of Jekyll for CompSci demos
-- Have a way to keep track of posts and progress across classes, over many years (e.g. DP Physics Year 1 & 2)
 - Have a place to archive what I'm doing between different schools, with more ownership rights